LemonFountainPerson/The-Lemon-Engine/Documentation.md

 functions must be modified to accomodate the new solid type to define how a moving PhysicsRect can collide with a static instance of your solid type.
 The last two functions are the Resolve[X/Y]CollisionByPush in order to define what happens when your solid type is meant to push other objects in its way when moving.

-In the engine, only two types of collision are currently handled: cases where the moving object must conform to the collided object, and cases where the moving object does reach its destination, and should push other objects out of its way.
+In the engine, the method of collision is decided based on the PhysicsRect's collideMode - "PUSH" for using Resolve[X/Y]CollisionBYPush, and "IMPACT" for
+Resolve[X/Y]Collision.
+In addition, solid types and other aspects can help define what method is used.
+The evaluateCollideMode function is used to decide which collision mode to use.

-Descriptions of solid types:
+## Descriptions of solid types:

 SOLID: Fully solid; the shape of the hitbox is always a rectangle conforming to the shape/size of the physicsRect itself.

 UNSOLID: No collisions are possible with this solidtype.

-FLAT_SLOPE: Fully solid; the shape is a triangle with a flat hypoteneuse with a slope calculated from the height of the PhysicsRect over the width of the
+FLAT_SLOPE: Fully solid; the shape is a triangle with a flat hypoteneuse with a slope calculated from the height of the PhysicsRect over the width of the PhysicsRect.
-PhysicsRect.
 (Y = X * ySize/xSize)

 JUMP_THROUGH: Semi-solid; has no x axis collision, and is only solid when approaching from above.
 For example, the player can jump through these solids from below, only to land on top of it when falling back down.

 ENTITY: Fully solid; acts identically to SOLID, however ignores all collision with other PhysicsRects with the same solidtype.
 For example, a player and an enemy could both use ENTITY, meaning they would both interact with the gameWorld as you would expect but the player and enemy can pass through each other as two entities cannot collide.

+ENTITY_SOLID: Fully solid; these solids only collide with boxes that have the "ENTITY" solid type.

+PUSHABLE_SOLID: Fully solid; these solids act just like the default SOLID type, however when an ENTITY or another PUSHABLE_SOLID collides with it, it is always pushed instead of depending on its collideMode variable.
+This interaction only happens in one direction, for example if an ENTITY is hit by a PUSHABLE_SOLID it is not forced to be pushed, only when an ENTITY hits the PUSHABLE_SOLID does this happen.

 **Particles**